SteadyCadence/api-docs/content/02-users.md

 **Response**

-The response contains a [list of user objects](#user-content-example-user-json-object), including the organizations the user is a member of.
+The response contains a [list of user JSON objects](#example-user-json-object), including the organizations the user is a member of.

 #### Example Response